-Persons with severe respiratory and cardiac conditions.
+Severe respiratory and cardiac conditions

-persons with severe debilitating degenerative spinal conditions
+severe debilitating, degenerative spinal conditions.

 Parking privileges will be allocated depending on availability and whether the applicant meets the criteria set out above.